Movement Therapy and Exercise

 Yoga for Parkinson's with Aminta

-Yoga helps to improve functional mobility, promote better balance, lessen gait disturbances, and lessen motor symptoms.
+Yoga helps to improve functional mobility, promotes better balance, helps with gait, and decreases motor symptoms.

 Yoga for Parkinson's with Dawn

-Yoga helps to improve functional mobility, promote better balance, lessen gait disturbances, and lessen motor symptoms.
+Yoga helps to improve functional mobility, promotes better balance, helps with gait, and decreases motor symptoms.

 Pedaling for Parkinson's with Kara

-Pedaling has shown to improve functional mobility, promote better balance, lessen gait disturbances, and lessen motor symptoms.
+Pedaling has shown to improve functional mobility, promote better balance, help with gait, and decrease motor symptoms.

 Dancing for Parkinson's with Jennifer

-Dance helps to improve endurance and strength, promotes better balance, and lessens motor symptoms.
+Dance helps to improve endurance and strength, promotes better balance, and decreases motor symptoms.